CSIprinceton/workshop-july-2022/hands-on-sessions/day-1/2-molecular-dynamics-deepmd/README.md

 lmp -in in.lmp
 ```
 This simulation should take a few minutes to finish.
+On our machine with the V100 GPU, it takes about 5 minutes to run 100000 steps.
+Since our timestep is 0.5 fs, we generate a 50-ps-long trajectory.
 We have computed the **radial distribution function** (RDF) on-the-fly in LAMMPS using these lines:
 ```
 compute myRDF all rdf 100 1 1 1 2 2 2